 The Bösendorfer sounded particularly wonderful in this oh so familiar ‘world melody’ played in such an imaginative interpretation, so superbly expressive of this glorious tune so familiar to all of us no matter what nationality, universal.
 Wonderfully varied length of phrase, pauses and the taking of breaths pregnant with meaning and charm.
 Quite marvelous the elevation of this simple almost naive melody to the artistic realm.

 Chopin: Scherzo b-Moll

 The work was presented to us almost as a Chopin Ballade , an interpretation of drama and passion with many, many unaccustomed shifts of tempo and approach.
-Martin wound the drama up to a spectacular coda that would not have been so convincing with the care he took to build this story in sound to its inevitable and irresistible climax.
+Martin wound the drama up to a spectacular coda that would not have been so convincing without the care he took to build this story in sound to its inevitable and irresistible climax.